Small Business Automation DC: A Practical Guide for 2026

 Most business owners know their operation is inefficient.
 They do not know exactly where.

 An Operational Clarity assessment is the first step in any DC business automation consulting engagement.
 It is a structured review of your current workflows, tools, and processes.
-The output is a priority-ranked list of the automations that deliver the highest payback first, with specific tool recommendations and rough implementation timelines.
+The output is a priority-ranked list of automations that deliver the highest payback first, with specific tool recommendations and rough implementation timelines.

 In a typical 5-to-20-person DC business, an assessment surfaces three to five quick wins: automations that take one to three hours to configure and pay back within 30 days.
 It also identifies the one or two systems-level changes that matter most over the next six to twelve months.